 Assistive Devices

-We often have attendees who use personal assistive devices to help them with daily living.
-They include auxiliary aids such as communication aids, cognition aids, personal mobility aids, and medical aids.
-We work closely with our audio-visual providers to help provide the necessary equipment.
-All spaces are equipped with microphones and a house PA or speakers.
+We work closely with our audio-visual providers to help provide the necessary equipment to support personal assistive devices such as communication aids, cognition aids, personal mobility aids, and medical aids.
+All spaces are equipped with microphones and speakers.

 Support Persons